openfaas/faas-netes/chart/openfaas/README.md

    --set functionNamespace=openfaas-fn
 ```

-Or to use the default namespace:
+Or to use the default namespace (not recommended):

 ```
 $ helm upgrade --install openfaas openfaas/ \